 Sgt.
-Forrest F. Teal was born on March 18, 1913, to Seth E. Teal & Golda E. Storer-Teal in Shawano County, Wisconsin.
+Forrest Fay Teal was born on March 18, 1913, to Seth E. Teal and Golda E. Storer-Teal in Clinton Township, Vernon County, Wisconsin.
+It is known he had two sisters and four brothers.
 By 1920, his family had moved to Janesville where he resided at 203 South Cherry Street in Janesville, with his seven brothers and three sisters.
-He attended Janesville schools but did not attend high school.
-It is known that he worked at the Warner Brake Plant in Beloit, Wisconsin.
+Census records indicate he completed three years of college, while other records show he did not go to high school.
+It is known that he worked at the Warner Brake Plant in Beloit, Wisconsin, as a clerk.

 During their free time during the week, the men could go to one of the three movie theaters on the outpost.
 They also sat around and talked.
 As the weather got warmer, the men tried to play baseball as often as possible in the evenings.
 At 9:00 P.M., when lights went out, most went to sleep.
 On weekends, men with passes frequently went to Louisville which was 35 miles north of the fort, while others went to Elizabethtown sixteen miles south of the fort.
 Those men still on the base used the dayroom to read since it was open until 11:00 P.M.